Search

 Two-Factor Authentication

-Enabling Two-Factor Authentication is advised for highly valuable or sensitive accounts (e.g. banking, medical and social media accounts).
+Enabling two-factor authentication is especially advised for highly valuable or sensitive accounts (e.g. banking, medical and social media accounts).

-Keeper provides two ways to take advantage of 2FA:
+Keeper offers two ways to take advantage of 2FA:

 • To log into your Keeper Vault.

-• To login into any site or application from your Keeper Vault by embedding a Two-Factor code into your records.
+• To log into any site or application from your Keeper Vault by embedding a TOTP (time-based one-time password) into your records.

 2FA for Keeper Vault